-L.4.4.7.2.4 Curriculum L874P: Water Studies
+L.4.4.8.2.4 Curriculum L874P: Water Studies

 Compulsory modules

 Module code Descriptive name Credits

 MSDW873 Mini-dissertation: Water Studies (2nd year) 64

 SOCL811 Sustainable Development: Theoretical 16

 Orientation

 MPMA812 Public Management 16

 MPMA814 Applied Project Management 16

 MPMA811 Methodology (2nd year) 16

-Compulsory el Compulsory electives: Choose any TWO of the 3 modules listed below
+Compulsory ele ectives: Choose any TWO of the 3 modules lis ted below

 MSDW821 Cultural dynamics of water 16

 MSDW822 Integrated water studies 16

 MSDW823 Hydro-politics 16

-Ancillary modules
+Ancillary modu iles

 Module code Descriptive name Credits

 DIMA821 Disaster risk reduction 16

 DIMA822 Disaster risk management 16

-SOCL821 Corporate social responsibility: Meaning and origins 16
+SOCL821 Corporate social responsibility: Meaning and 16

+origins

 SOCL822 Corporate social responsibility: Implementing and impact 16

-KOMO823 Advanced Development Communication Theories 16
+KOMO823 Advanced Development Communication 16

+Theories

-POLI821 The political environment: South African application 16
+POLI821 The political environment: South African 16

+application

 POLI822 Governance and transformation 16

 MPMA826 Performance Management 16

 Total credits 192

-L.4.4.7.2.5 Rules for the compilation of the curriculum:
+L.4.4.8.2.5 Rules for the compilation of the curriculum:

-- Students must complete eight (8) modules and one mini-dissertation. - MSDR873, SOCL811, MPMA812, MPMA814, MPMA811 are compulsory, and any two of the following modules: MSDW821, MSDW822 and/or MSDW823. - Students must choose any further two modules of the following: DIMA821, DIMA822, SOCL821, SOCL822, KOMO823, POLI821, POLI822 and MPMA826. - Students are required to pass any two of the compulsory Water Study modules: MSDW 821, MSDW 822 and MSDW 823 in order to proceed with the research proposal. - Students are required to pass MPMA 811 in order to proceed with the mini-dissertation.

-A student may not register for an ancillary or compulsory module that does not fall within his/her curriculum.
+- Students must complete eight (8) modules and one mini-dissertation. - MSDR873, SOCL811, MPMA812, MPMA814, MPMA811 are compulsory, and any two of the following modules: MSDW821, MSDW822 and/or MSDW823. - Students must choose any further two modules of the following: DIMA821, DIMA822, SOCL821, SOCL822, KOMO823, POLI821, POLI822 and MPMA826. - Students are required to pass any two of the compulsory Water Study modules: MSDW 821, MSDW 822 and MSDW 823 in order to proceed with the research proposal. - Students are required to pass MPMA 811 in order to proceed with the mini-dissertation. - A student may not register for an ancillary or compulsory module that does not fall within his/her curriculum.
 Should a student do so, it will be registered as an "additional module" which will not count for credits within the programme.

-L.4.4.7.3 Curriculum L875P: Corporate Social Responsibility
+L.4.4.8.3 Curriculum L875P: Corporate Social Responsibility

-L.4.4.7.3.1 Specific admission requirements and rules of the curriculum
+L.4.4.8.3.1 Specific admission requirements and rules of the curriculum